Eldaste/ChimechoBot/README.md

 ### Everyone
 - `.help` - Displays a list of commands you can use and what they do.
 Output varies depending on whether you're the owner of the queue or a participant.
+- `.code` - Generate and display a random 8 digit code publicly.

 ### Raid participants
 - `.join` - Join the queue.